Undergraduate degree course Mathematics with Business Management MSci G1NF:

 Feedback: You receive regular feedback in all of your modules through marked work, model answers, tutorials, examples classes and supervisions.

 Less formal, more independent study is a vital part of becoming a mathematician.
 We encourage students to work together and have several popular study areas in and around the School where you can work with friends or individually.
 Initially, you may find these ways of working challenging but there is a comprehensive support system assisting and encouraging you to settle in.
-You will be allocated a personal tutor for the duration of your degree programme and welfare tutors will be available for pastoral issues.

 Assessment varies across modules and can include: